Naturalists all parrot the same arguments. They're all pretty popular.

 "If you have sand castles, then there must be sand."

-But if we were to argue that all you need to get sand castles is the winds and waves, and there are millions of planets and you just need the ones with wind and waves, then I would incorrectly have argued the reverse of the implication;
+But if we were to argue that all you need to get sand castles is the winds and waves, then I would reverse it thus;

-"If you have sand then you will find sand castles".
+"If you have sand, wind and waves, then you will find sand castles".

-This argument is wrong for the same reason as the one about abiogenesis is wrong, it SKIPS over what the true cause of sand-castles actually is by pretending you just need the right materials and circumstances to get them when in fact what you really need is design.
+This argument is wrong for the same reason as the one about abiogenesis is wrong, it SKIPS over what the true cause of sand-castles actually is.
+(DESIGN)

 Another popular argument about life elsewhere in the universe is circular reasoning that goes like this;